infonl/dimpact-zaakafhandelcomponent/docs/development/INSTALL-DOCKER-COMPOSE.md

 subsequent startups.

 Sometimes it is needed to clean up these volumes to start with a clean slate.
-To do so execute the following command from the root folder of this repository:
+To do so execute run the Docker Compose start script with the `-d` option:

 ```
-rm -rf ./scripts/docker-compose/volume-data
+./start-docker-compose.sh -d
 ```

 ## Updating the VNG-Referentielijsten Docker Images